 - Old Navy: Sign up for Old Navy emails and receive a 20% off coupon.

-- Macy’s: Save 25% when download their app and place your first order through the app.
+- Macy’s: Save 25% when you download their app and place your first order through the app.

 12. Look for extra discounts on clearance prices.

-The holy grail of sales (and the best time to stock up for the upcoming season) is during a clearance liquidation sale.
+The holy grail of sales (and the best time to stock up on kids’ clothes for the upcoming season) is during a clearance liquidation sale.
 These are sales where clearance prices are further reduced in order to remove inventory, often near the end of a season.

 Gap frequently has an additional 25% off clearance price.
 Old Navy is often 30% off.
 But, the holy grail is an additional 40% off already-reduced prices.
 That’s when I do the bulk of my shopping.